zoffixznet/r/README.md

 - [Module Installer](#module-installer)

-# How to build Rakudo from Source
+# How to Build Untested Latest Development Version of Rakudo from Source

 These instructions explain how to build latest development version of the [Rakudo compiler](https://perl6.org/).